-Isotretinoin is a drug used to treat severe acne that hasn’t responded to other treatments.
-It may be prescribed for other uses, including other skin problems and certain kinds of cancer.
+Isotretinoin (Accutane) is a drug used to treat severe acne that hasn’t responded to other treatments.
+It may be prescribed for other uses.
+Some serious side effects have been reported from taking it.

-This drug is a vitamin A derivative (retinoid), so your body reacts to it in a similar way that it does to vitamin A. Because vitamin A can build up in your tissues, it can quickly become a problem.
-You shouldn’t take vitamin A supplements while taking isotretinoin.
+Isotretinoin (Accutane) is a vitamin A derivative known as a retinoid.
+Your body reacts to it similar to how it reacts to vitamin A. Because vitamin A can build up in your tissues, it can quickly become a problem.
+You should not take vitamin A supplements while taking this drug.

-Isotretinoin is available in a variety of brand names, including Absorica, Amnesteem, Claravis, Myorisan, and Sotret.
+Isotretinoin is available as a variety of brand names, including Absorica, Amnesteem, Claravis, Myorisan, and Sotret.
 The original brand, Accutane, is no longer on the market.
+However, the drug is sometimes still referred to by this name.

 Since isotretinoin is designed to treat severe acne, it has a visible effect on the skin.
 The medication can be very effective in treating severe acne because it targets: